Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Comparison with Farnocchia et al. (2013)

 \subsection{Using all available data}

 When using all available data, we found relatively good agreement (Figure~\ref{fig:farn}).
-However, we found three objects --- (2100) Ra-Shalom, (326290) Akhenaten, and (6239) Minos --- for which our drift rates do not match those of \citet{farn13}.
+However, we found three objects --- (1566) Icarus, (2100) Ra-Shalom, (6239) Minos, (10302) 1989 ML, and (326290) Akhenaten --- for which our drift rates do not match those of \citet{farn13}.
 We discuss these special cases in Section~\ref{sec:farnnomatch}.